Ticker

 6. Have adequate rest and sleep

-Sleep and digestive health are interconnected.
-Sleep ensures proper functionality of the digestive system and the digestive system ensures proper sleep.
-To enable optimum functioning of this interconnected functionality, a fixed pattern of both eating and sleeping should be maintained on daily basis.
-Lack of sleep affects the eating choices leading to increased appetite resulting in unhealthy food choices.
+Lack of proper sleep affects the eating choices leading to increased appetite resulting in unhealthy food choices.
 Sleep is important for avoiding stress, as stress affects the gut creating an imbalance in hormones and a rise in cortisol (stress hormone).
-Lack of melatonin, the hormone that helps with sleep and regulates gastrointestinal mobility, could lead to insomnia and GERD, and proper sleep ensures proper levels of hormones.
-Lack of sleep could increase stress and an increase in stress could cause intestinal permeability problems (leaky gut).
-Staying up too late at night could interfere with digestion and absorption.
-Adequate sleep is therefore recommended for good digestive health.
+Lack of melatonin, the hormone that helps with sleep and regulates gastrointestinal mobility, could lead to insomnia or GERD, and proper sleep ensures maintenance of proper levels of hormones.

 7. Use supplements to support digestion

-Probiotics contain good living organisms/bacteria and relieve symptoms of irritable bowel syndrome (IBS) and relieve diarrhea.
-Peppermint oil lessens pain and bloating associated with IBS.
+Probiotics contain good living organisms/bacteria and may relieve symptoms of irritable bowel syndrome (IBS) and relieve diarrhea.
+Peppermint oil may lessen pain and bloating associated with IBS.
 Licorice is helpful for symptoms of heartburn and acid reflux.
 Ginger is used for treating stomachaches, nausea, and vomiting.
-Chamomile helps not only with an upset stomach, colic, and nausea but also with anxiety and insomnia.
-Psyllium is useful in constipation due to its high fiber content.
-L-Glutamine helps to relieve diarrhea induced by surgery, infections, or stress.
-Artichoke leaf extract relieves the symptoms of indigestion.
-Magnesium is used for digestive problems and heartburn.

 8. Avoid alcohol and tobacco

 Smoking harms the digestive system in several ways.
 Smoking causes many common disorders of the digestive system like heartburn, gastroesophageal reflux disease (GERD), peptic ulcers, and some liver diseases.
-Smoking also increases the risk of colon polyps, Crohn's disease, gall stones, and pancreatitis.

 9. Take antibiotics only if necessary

-The doctors recommend taking antibiotics with food because taking antibiotics can significantly change the quantity and the type of bacteria present in the gut and such changes in the microflora of the gut could lead to antibiotic-induced diarrhea, nausea, vomiting, and other gastrointestinal side effects.
+The doctors usually recommend taking antibiotics with food because taking antibiotics can significantly change the quantity and the type of bacteria present in the gut and such changes in the microflora of the gut could lead to antibiotic-induced diarrhea, nausea, vomiting, and other gastrointestinal side effects.

-Taking a high-fiber diet, fermented foods, probiotics, and prebiotics during and after the course of antibiotics helps reduce the risks of antibiotic-induced gastrointestinal side effects, restores the gut microflora to a healthy state, and helps in reestablishing a healthy gut microbiome.
+Taking a high-fiber diet, fermented foods, probiotics, and prebiotics during and after the course of antibiotics helps reduce the risks of antibiotic-induced gastrointestinal side effects, restores the gut microflora to a healthy state, and helps in reestablishing a healthy gut environment.

 10. Avoid overeating spicy foods